Compare the health of the releases of your application.

 Releases can be enriched with source control information and more by using a build tool integration.

 The stability score shows you the percentage of user sessions in a release that were crash-free.
-The color indicates how this stability score compares to other releases of your app that have been in use over the last 7 days.
+The color indicates how this stability score compares to the targets you’ve set for your project.

 |This release has a higher stability score than your target stability|